rudyberends/loxone-ts-api/README.md

   event_value: (event: LoxoneValueEvent) => void;
   event_text: (event: LoxoneTextEvent) => void;
 ```
 Fires when Loxone value or text update events are received.
+Events can be filtered using the watchlist functionality (`addUuidToWatchList()` and `removeUuidFromWatchList()`).
+If the watchlist contains any items, events `event_value` and `event_text` events are only emitted for the UUIDs that are on the watchlist.
+If the watchlist is empty, events are emitted for all value and text updates.

 ## Disclaimer